YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 **Observation:** We observed the count vectorizer feature data set resulted in better accuracy(0.797).
 Also, Word2Vec applied PCA feature data set has better accuracy rather than word2vec feature data set.

 We modified parameters Logistic Regression to improve better accuracy with count vectorizer feature data set.
 Logistic Regression has paramaters for regularization, which can be used to train models that generalize better on unseen data, by preventing the algorithm from overfitting the training dataset.
 Penalty, a type of linear regression that use shirikage, has three options; l1, l2, or elasticnet.
-The 'l1' is called Rasso Regression and this type of regularization can result in making coefficients zero.
-On the other hand, the 'l2', called Ridge Regression, does not result in elimination of coefficients.
+The 'l1' is called Rasso Regression and this type of regularization can result in making coefficients zero, which means that some of features are elimiated.
+On the other hand, the 'l2', called Ridge Regression, does not result in elimination of coefficients, which means that some of feature are effected a little.
 The 'elasticnet' is between 'l1' and 'l2'[ ].
 C is inverse of regularization strength.
 The 'solver' is an algorithm to use in the optimization problem.
 For small datasets, ‘liblinear’ is a good choice [ ].
 We trained by making several model with three type of penalty, C, and other parameters.

 This is the code snippet.